cha0s/avocado-old/README.md

-NOTE: Currently, I am only building this on 32-bit xubuntu.
+NOTE: Currently, I am only building this on 32-bit xubuntu 12.04.1.
 More platforms will be coming.

 ### Preparation